Below are tips and tricks to make sure your beautiful mail/artwork arrives to its destination and doesn’t become hamster bedding.

-This is a great example of a recent delivery from a friend that not only arrived two weeks late, but it was so badly eaten by the sorting machine monster that the contents fell out.
-I only received half of what was supposed to be in the envelope.
-(Super sad!)
-Don't let this happen to you.
+This is a great example of a delivery from a friend that arrived late and was so badly eaten by the sorting machine monster that the contents fell out.
+We don't want this happening to your gorgeous invitations.

 Tip #1: Get Help

-As of January 2020, the current postage rate is $0.55 for a First-Class Mail® Letter in the United States.
+Currently, the postage rate is $0.58 for a First-Class Mail® Letter in the United States.
 A classic Forever Stamp is sufficient for standard mail that is capable of getting through a sorting machine.
-If your letter is non-machinable, you have to add a “bad envelope penalty” of $0.15.
-A letter is non-machinable if the writing is illegible, there is a wax seal, or if you’ve included twine, ribbon, or anything bulky on the inside.
-If you are mailing a thicker envelope such as wedding invitations, you may qualify for the “two ounce” stamp, which is $0.70.
-Additional ounces require an extra $0.15 per ounce.
-If you’re mailing a square envelope, use the $0.70 stamp.
+If your letter is non-machinable, square, oversized, or an "unusual envelope," your mail will qualify for the “two ounce” stamp, which is $0.78.

 Tip #2: Spacing